mrzamaniiii/TinyML-Compression-Benchmark/README.md

 > Is handcrafted signal feature extraction still useful for TinyML when compared with learning directly from raw sensor signals?

-The same gesture-classification problem is studied using different signal representations:
+The same gesture-classification problem was evaluated using four signal representations:

 ```text
 Raw IMU Signal